Fiction theory: Actualism

 American philosopher and logician, Saul Kripke.

 Saul Kripke, a leading analytic philosopher, frames actualism as something that acknowledges the existence of the possible while maintaining its autonomy from that of the actual world.
 Kripke employs possible word theory to further assert that we utilize the possibilia, possible things, to conceptualize the concrete, but that does not prove the position of the fictional within the actual.
 Actualism also contends that identifying and judging things through the possible is "methodologically" the starting part of all human conceptualization.
 Actualism, in Kripke's context, is the direct refusal of possibilism which resembles fiction theory in its acceptance of the non-concrete.

 Peter F. Alward, a Canadian professor of philosophy, criticizes "anti-realist" views of fiction attributing the success of such theories to fictional creationism.
 Fictional creationism is the principle that the entities of the possible should be regarded as realistic creations because of they bear on the reader or observer.
 Alward further asserts that the reference to the non-real or the possible is not to be considered real, or having any bearing in reality.
 He describes this process as an innate understanding that humans have about distinguishing what is literally had (and thus tangible) or what type of qualities one could potentially possess.

 Separation of purpose

 Thomas Pavel, a literary critic, argues that the fictional world deserves to be examined on its terms rather than as a vehicle for the real.
 His thesis in Fictional Worlds is a critique of structuralism by its insistence on the idea that narrativity limits the possibility of imitating reality.
 Pavel differs from fellow fiction theorists because he separates literature from its referential relationship to the actual world.
 He asserts that fictional worlds instead demand tremendous respect for their ability to serve as powerful tools of knowledge for studies within literary disciplines.

+World-building

+Philosopher Nelson Goodman has written on how to counteract issues of shallow textualizing practices and world-building in his piece Ways of Worldmaking.

+Fictionalism

+Philosopher Hans Vaihinger articulates similar ideas about survival in The Philosophy of As If, citing fictional worlds as a form of escapism.